See programs you qualify for

 How to Apply

-- Step 2: Complete homebuyer education.
-Most programs in Greensboro require a HUD-approved homebuyer education course.
-Housing Consultants Group offers an 8-hour course that covers budgeting, financing, and the homebuying process.
+Complete homebuyer education.
+Most programs require a HUD-approved homebuyer education course.
+Housing Consultants Group offers an 8-hour course covering budgeting, financing, and the homebuying process.
+Contact them at (336) 553-0946, ext.
+101 to register.
 Your certificate is valid for one year.

-- Step 3: Meet with a HUD-approved housing counselor.
-A counselor can help you understand which programs you qualify for and guide you through the process.
-In Greensboro, Housing Consultants Group provides free counseling at (336) 553-0946, ext.
-101.
+Meet with a HUD-approved housing counselor.
+A counselor can help you understand which programs you qualify for and guide you through stacking city, county, and state assistance.
+Housing Consultants Group provides free counseling at (336) 553-0946, ext.
+101. For Habitat for Humanity, call 336-232-0145 to attend an information session.

-- Step 4: Get pre-approved for a mortgage.
+Get pre-approved for a mortgage.
 Contact an NCHFA-approved lender to find out how much you can borrow and which assistance programs they participate in.
-NCHFA maintains a list of approved lenders at nchfa.com.
+If combining with the NC Home Advantage Mortgage, a minimum credit score of 640 is required.

-- Step 5: Find a home that meets program requirements.
-Each program has its own purchase price limits and geographic restrictions.
-In Greensboro, local programs require the home to be within city limits and used as your primary residence.
-Your real estate agent and lender can help you stay within these limits.
+Find a home that meets program requirements.
+City programs require the home to be within Greensboro city limits and used as your primary residence.
+The Guilford County program covers homes anywhere in Guilford County.
+Your real estate agent and lender can help you stay within program limits.

-- Step 6: Apply for assistance through your lender.
+Apply for assistance through your lender.
 Once you have a home under contract, your lender will submit applications for the programs you qualify for.
-The City of Greensboro uses approved lenders to process Homebuyer Assistance Program applications.
-Start pre-approval early to avoid delays at closing.
+For the Guilford County program, contact Housing Consultants Group at 336-850-4040.
+Funds are awarded on a first-come, first-served basis, so start pre-approval early to avoid delays at closing.